THE THREE TYPES OF RECRUITMENT METHODS

-Since recruitment plays such an important role, there are different types that are applicable for different recruitment requirements.
-Thus, in this article we are going to discuss about types of recruitment methods.
+Additionally, we think of screening the applicants and hiring them to become employees.
+We want to integrate them into the culture of the organization.
+Thus, overall, the recruitment process is important to find individuals who are best qualified for positions within the company.
+Since recruitment plays such an important role, there are different types that are applicable to different recruitment requirements.
+Thus, in this article, we are going to discuss the three types of recruitment methods.

 Types of Recruitment Methods

-- In the direct method of recruitment, the representatives of the organization are sent to the potential candidates in various educational and training institutes.
+In the direct method of recruitment, the representatives of the organization contact the potential candidates in various educational and training institutes.
 They establish direct contact with the candidates seeking jobs.
 These representatives work in cooperation and collaboration with placement cells in the institutions.

-- Persons pursuing management, engineering, medical programs are mostly hired for jobs in this manner.
+Persons pursuing management, engineering, and medical programs are the fittest for jobs in this manner.
 Sometimes, some employer firms establish direct contact with the professors and extract information about students with excellent academic records.
-Sending the appointed recruiter to the conventions, seminars, setting up exhibits at fairs and using mobile office to go to the desired centers are some other methods which are used to establish direct contact with job seekers.
+Sending the appointed recruiter to the conventions, and seminars, and using a mobile office are some methods that establish direct contact with job seekers.

-- Direct recruitment thus eliminates any middlemen in the process of sourcing talent for an organization, the typical case being on-campus recruitment by an employer’s in-house recruiters.
+Direct recruitment thus eliminates any middlemen in the process of sourcing talent for an organization, the typical case being on-campus recruitment by an employer’s in-house recruiters.
 Other formats include direct-contact job fairs and other institutional visits.
-Some advantages of the direct method include clear transference of the employer needs, visible in-house advocacy of the organization by its members serving as recruiters, simplified and clear message and logistics for potential candidates, greatly reduced recruitment costs and direct assessment of candidate abilities.
+Some advantages of the direct method include clear transference of the employer’s needs, visible in-house advocacy of the organization by its members serving as recruiters, simplified and clear message and logistics for potential candidates, greatly reduced recruitment costs, and direct assessment of candidate abilities.

-- In the indirect method of recruitment, advertisements in newspapers, journals, on the radio and T.V. are used to publicize vacancies.
-A well thought out and clearly presented advertisement enables the job seekers to assess their suitability so that only those possessing the requisite qualification will apply and any confusion is avoided.
+In the indirect method of recruitment, advertisements in newspapers, journals, on the radio, and T.V. are useful in publicizing vacancies.
+A well-thought-out advertisement enables the job seekers to assess their suitability so that only those possessing the requisite qualification will apply and there is no confusion.
 This method is especially appropriate when the organization wants to reach out to a large target group scattered geographically.

-- While publishing an advertisement to reach to potential candidates, the following three points need to be kept in mind – First, to visualize the kind of the applicant one is trying to recruit.
-Second, to write out a list of the advantages and benefits the job will offer and third, to decide where to publish the advertisement, i.e., newspaper with local, state, nation-wide and international reach or circulation.
+While publishing an advertisement to reach potential candidates, the following three points are important to consider – First, to visualize the kind of applicant one is trying to recruit.
+Second, to write out a list of the advantages and benefits the job will offer, and third, to decide where to publish the advertisement, i.e., a newspaper with local, state, nationwide, and international reach or circulation.

-- The third-party method of recruitment consists the use of private employment businesses or companies, management advisers, professional associations, employee referrals or recommendations, voluntary organizations, trade unions, data banks, labor contractors among other sources to initiate contact with jobseekers.
-Various agencies can be used to recruit personnel for jobs.
+This method consists of the use of private employment businesses, management advisers, professional associations, employee referrals, etc., to initiate contact with jobseekers.
+Various agencies are useful in recruiting personnel for jobs.

-- Public employment exchanges, professional societies, temporary help societies, labor contractors are some of the main agencies.
-In addition, friends and relatives of existing staff and deputation methods can also be used.
+Public employment exchanges, professional societies, temporary help societies, and labor contractors are some of the main agencies.
+In addition, friends and relatives of existing staff and deputation methods are also useful.

-- Third-party recruiters can be defined as agencies, companies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities.
-Thus, third party recruiters consist of entities that recruit either for profit or not for profit and includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
+Third-party recruiters can be defined as agencies, companies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities.
+Thus, third-party recruiters consist of entities that recruit either for profit or not for profit.
+Such recruiters include agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.